How Does Sports Betting Work: Betting Guide

 Deposits and Withdrawal

 Also, offshore books will typically have a minimum deposit amount that’s large enough for them to cover their transaction fees, and may have a limit on the number of withdrawals you can make in a given time period.
-This will not be the case with legal sportsbooks in Ohio.
+This is not the case with legal sportsbooks in Ohio.
 Yes, there will be minimum deposits, but that number is usually around $10.

 Finally, because offshore books are essentially unregulated, you could end up losing some or all of your money for petty reasons, or no reason at all.
 That is not the case with state regulated sportsbooks domestically.
 Your money is protected by the regulations set forth by the gaming commission in your state.